TheArturthur/CoppermindScraper/Cosmere/Endowment.md

 ### Divine Breath and the Returned
 For more information, see [[Returned\|Returned]].
 >“*He remembered a voice, calm and comforting, offering him an opportunity.
 To Return.*”
-\-Lightsong[13]
+\-Lightsong[15]

 Endowment can create [[Splinter\|splinters]] of herself called Divine Breaths, and bestow them upon the recently deceased.
 This brings them back to life; such people are known as the [[Returned\|Returned]].
 The Returned have little to no memory of their previous life, but they do retain any skills they've had while alive.
 Their appearance also changes, in accordance to how they perceive themselves and the influence of local culture on their image of a "god".
-With some skill, the Returned can change their appearance to some extent, though it is no true shapeshifting.
+With some skill, the Returned can change their appearance to some extent, though it is not true shapeshifting.
 The Divine Breath immediately grants the Returned the effects of the Fifth [[Heightening\|Heightening]].
 However, the Returned must consume at least one Breath a week; otherwise, after their Divine Breath is consumed and, with nothing to support their existence, they die.
 Endowment does not discourage this, and is fine with her Breath being used to feed the Returned.
 They can also choose to bestow their Divine Breath upon others, which typically results in a massive feat of power, often tied to healing, though it will kill the Returned.
 Giving up their Divine Breath is often the reason they were Returned in the first place -- a potential Returned is shown a vision of the future by Endowment, and chooses to come back based on that, although the memory of it fades away until it is needed.